nullicman/loomo-jailbreak/README.md

 ## Jailbreak Steps
 ### Put Loomo in DNX Fastboot Mode
+Before proceeding, make sure Loomo has atleast 75% or more of its battery.

 Place Loomo face down on a table or the ground.

 Connect your keyboard to the USB-C port on the back of Loomo's head.